By understanding the elements of songwriting, you can learn to write great songs that are moving and memorable.

 - Use rhyme as a tool.
 Rhyme scheme can make song lyrics catchy, cohesive, and easy to memorize.
 But rhyming isn’t always necessary for songwriters.
 Sometimes an idea cannot be adequately expressed in rhyme; if this is the case, follow the idea, not the rhyme.

 - Learn to break through writer's block.
 A great way to fight writer's block is to vary your creative process.
 Do you normally write music first and then lyrics?
 Try doing it the other way around.
 Do you normally strum chords and then improvise a melody on top of that?
 Set down the guitar and start with a melody or riff.
 Try writing a song on a new instrument or in a genre that’s unfamiliar to you.
 Moving out of your comfort zone can help jumpstart your creativity.

 Want to Learn More About Music?

-Become a better musician with the MasterClass All-Access Pass.
+Become a better musician with the MasterClass Annual Membership.
 Gain access to exclusive video lessons taught by musical masters, including Tom Morello, Timbaland, Itzhak Perlman, Herbie Hancock, and more.